fqantonio/aqua/JOURNAL.md

 ### Idea

-Design and build a small-scale, autonomous catamaran (1.2m) capable of carrying a 10 kg payload with 2-hour operating endurance and be constructed primarily from sustainable materials (70% or more).
+Design and build a small-scale, autonomous catamaran (1.2m) capable of carrying a 10 kg payload with 2-hour operating endurance and 3D printed, constructed primarily from sustainable materials (70% or more).
 A key feature is the ability to easily integrate internal and external sensors, with a focus on cost-effective and simple repairability.

 This vessel could be used as a platform for maritime engineering training and aquatic bioecochemistry or water quality assessment.